 Patients were given a 500mg intravenous dose of dostarlimab every three weeks for the first four doses and a subsequent dose of 1,000mg every six weeks until the disease progressed or reached intolerable levels of toxicity.

-The GARNET trial’s primary endpoint was the overall response rate (ORR) and duration of response (DOR), as assessed by a blinded independent central review (BICR) according to version 1.1 of the Response Evaluation Criteria in Solid Tumours (RECIST) specification.
+The trial’s primary endpoint was the overall response rate (ORR) and duration of response (DOR), as assessed by a blinded independent central review (BICR) according to version 1.1 of the Response Evaluation Criteria in Solid Tumours (RECIST) specification.

 In the trial, an ORR of 41.6% was achieved in all dMMR solid tumours, including endometrial and non-endometrial solid tumours, with a 9.1% complete response rate and 32.5% partial response rate.

-In addition, the median DoR was 34.7 months, with 95.4% of the patients sustaining a response for six months or more.
+In addition, the median DOR was 34.7 months, with 95.4% of the patients sustaining a response for six months or more.

 An ORR of 38.7% was observed in the dMMR solid tumour non-endometrial cancer cohort, which included 106 patients.